 the DE EoS,

 and the DE density,

 in all the above expressions, the prime indicates derivative with respect to $z$.

-The $f(R)$-model predicted evolution of these quantities is shown in Fig.~\ref{fig_fR_cosmoParams} (red dotted lines) in terms of the redshift, $z$, where we also include the $\Lambda$CDM prediction (blue lines), for comparison.
+The evolution of these quantities predicted by the $f(R)$ model is shown in Fig.~\ref{fig_fR_cosmoParams} (red dotted lines) in terms of the redshift, $z$, where we also include the prediction of $\Lambda$CDM (blue lines), for comparison.

-In spite of the fact that the statistical analysis showed a preference towards $b \sim \mathcal{O}(10^{-1})$, the cosmological evolution of $w_{\rm{eff}}$, $q$, and $\Omega_{\rm{DE}}$ predicted by the $f(R)$ model closely resembles the prediction of $\Lambda$CDM.
+Despite the fact that the statistical analysis showed a preference for $b \sim \mathcal{O}(10^{-1})$, the cosmological evolution of $w_{\rm{eff}}$, $q$ and $\Omega_{\rm{DE}}$ predicted by the $f(R)$ model closely resembles the prediction of $\Lambda$CDM.
 The largest deviation appears in the range $0.5 \lesssim z \lesssim 3$, most certainly due to the fact that the approximated solution implemented in this analysis considers a perturbative expansion up to a second order; if additional terms (proportional to $b^n$, $n>2$) had been considered, the $f(R)$ model would have resulted to be much closer to $\Lambda$CDM, and the red dotted lines in Fig.~\ref{fig_fR_cosmoParams} would be almost indistinguishable from the blue ones.
-This is expected since it has already been shown in Refs. \cite{Granda:2020afq, Oliveros:2023ewl} that using the exact (numerical) solution for the Hubble expansion rate, the $f(R)$ model is essentially indistinguishable from $\Lambda$CDM at the background level.
+This is expected since it has already been shown in Refs.~\citep{Granda:2020afq, Oliveros:2023ewl} that using the exact (numerical) solution for the Hubble expansion rate, the $f(R)$ model is essentially indistinguishable from $\Lambda$CDM at the background level.